romain-gilliotte/monitool-documentation/limits.md

 There are some things that Monitool is not, and it is important to be clear about them.

-## Nor a qualitative indicator management tool
+## Not a qualitative indicator management tool

 Qualitative indicators are measures that describe or assess the quality of certain aspects or characteristics, often based on subjective assessment.
 They often answer questions like "what kind?", "why?", or "how?".